 Legal Text of Proposition J

-Since people are still debating---and misrepresenting---the contents of 1998's Proposition J authorizing the construction of a garage under the Concourse in Golden Gate Park, as a public service I offer the text below:
+Since people are still debating---and misrepresenting---the contents of 1998's Proposition J authorizing the construction of a garage under the Concourse in Golden Gate Park, as a public service I offer the text below.
+See also the interview with Mike Ellzey on how/why the garage was built:

 LEGAL TEXT OF PROPOSITION J